criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/reports/creatives

-With Creatives endpoint, you can analyse the daily performances of your creatives on the main metrics: clicks, ctr, displays.
+With Creatives endpoint, you can analyse the daily performances of your creatives on the main metrics: clicks, ctr, displays.  &lt;br/&gt;&lt;br/&gt;  This endpoint supports data retrieval for up to two years in the past.

 ### Example